-Doug was born at the Peel Memorial Hospital and has proudly called Brampton his home for more than fifty years.
+Doug was born at the Peel Memorial Hospital and has proudly called Brampton his home for 60 years.
 As a graduate of Central Peel Secondary School, Doug continued his education at Humber College where he obtained a diploma in Horticulture.
-He applied his knowledge of horticulture as a summer employee for the Credit Valley Conservation Authority and later a full time employee for the City of Brampton, until the mid-1980’s at which time he successfully ventured out into the private sector.
+His employment history consists of many successful years in both the private and public sector.
 Doug was elected to Brampton City Council as City Councillor for Wards 2 and 6 in October 2014, re-elected to office in 2018.

-Doug and his wife Debbie have been married for more than thirty years and together they have raised their children Jake and Carly - who are both graduates of Mayfield Secondary School - in the community they are proud to call home.
+Doug and his wife Debbie have been married for more than thirty-six years and together they have raised their children Jake and Carly in the community they are proud to call home.